Rialto building group, Melbourne: Winfield Building, 487–495 Collins Street

-New Zealand Chambers, 483-485 Collins Street
+New Zealand Chambers, 483–485 Collins Street

 The New Zealand Chambers was built in 1887 by C Butler to a design by architects Terry & Oakden (later Oakden, Addison & Kemp), for the New Zealand Insurance Company, at a cost of approximately £20,000.
 The New Zealand Insurance Company was founded in Auckland in 1859 and by 1888 had many branches and agencies around the world.
 The Gothic Revival facade employs pointed arched openings on all levels, with deep set windows, a loggia on the top floor, and dormer windows above.
 It is richly coloured, with columns in red and grey granite, and detailing in red and buff terracotta, with spandrels in patterned encaustic tiles.
 The building was later known as the South Australian Insurance Building.
 In 1984, the front 10 or so metres was retained, combined with the front portions of the adjacent Record Chambers and Olderfleet, with a new office building built behind, known collectively as The Olderfleet.
 That office building was in turn replaced in 2019–21 by a much taller office building, set behind that the same front portions of the historic buildings.

-Record Chambers, 479-481 Collins Street
+Record Chambers, 479–481 Collins Street

-The Record Chambers building was designed by J A B Koch and built by G B Leith in 1887 for the printing and publishing firm of McCarron, Bird & Co.
+The Record Chambers was designed by J A B Koch and built by G B Leith in 1887 for the printing and publishing firm of McCarron, Bird & Co.
 It as named after the Australasian Insurance and Banking Record, aka "The Record", pre-eminent amongst insurance and banking journals in Australia.
 Other publications by the company included Alexander Sutherland's Victoria and Its Metropolis (1888), and numerous journals, including Australasian Trade Review, Manufacturer's Journal, Australian Brewers' Journal, and Temperance News.
 Unlike the other buildings in the group, Record Chambers is not Gothic but an expression of late 19th-century eclectic classicism.
 It has features drawn from the Renaissance, French Renaissance and Baroque, with fluted engaged columns and pilasters, a caryatid terminus (half-female figure on a pedestal) and a segmental pediment above.
 When this and the adjacent buildings either side were redeveloped as the frontage of an office building behind in the 1980s, known as the Olderfleet, the entrance was located in this building, by removing what had been a shopfront.
 That office building was replaced in 2019–21 by a much taller office building, also set behind the retained front portions of the historic buildings.